George Floyd death: No action against Jadon Sancho for supportive message

 Dortmund and England winger Sancho, along with Marcus Thuram, Achraf Hakimi and Weston McKennie all could have faced sanctions for their reactions to George Floyd's death in Minneapolis.

-Sancho showed a T-shirt with the message "justice for George Floyd" after scoring for Dortmund - for which he was booked - while Thuram knelt after scoring for Borussia Monchengladbach and Schalke's McKennie wore an armband with "justice for George" on it.
+Sancho showed a T-shirt with the message "justice for George Floyd" after scoring for Dortmund, while Thuram knelt after scoring for Borussia Monchengladbach and Schalke's McKennie wore an armband with "justice for George" on it.

+Sancho was shown a yellow card which will not be annulled as it was given for him removing his shirt.

 Floyd died on May 25 after a white police officer, who has since been charged with his murder, held him down by pressing a knee into his neck.